locuslab/deq/README.md

 # Deep Equilibrium Models

 ### News
+**2021/5: We strongly recommend using the `beta` branch of this repo for running DEQ models.
+It significantly simplified the implicit differentiation portion of the implementation, with the memory consumption further halved.
+In the coming few weeks, we will make the `beta` branch the new `master` branch and archive the current branch.
+In the near future, the [MDEQ](https://github.com/locuslab/mdeq) repo will also be merged with this repo (and no longer be maintained).**

-**2020/12: For those who would like to start with a toy version of the DEQ (with much simpler implementation than in this repo), the NeurIPS 2020 tutorial on "Deep Implicit Layers" has a detailed step-by-step introduction to how to build, train and use a DEQ model: [tutorial video & colab notebooks here](http://implicit-layers-tutorial.org/).**
+2020/12: For those who would like to start with a toy version of the DEQ (with much simpler implementation than in this repo), the NeurIPS 2020 tutorial on "Deep Implicit Layers" has a detailed step-by-step introduction to how to build, train and use a DEQ model: [tutorial video & colab notebooks here](http://implicit-layers-tutorial.org/).

 2020/10: A [JAX](https://github.com/google/jax) version of the DEQ, including JAX implementation of Broyden's method, etc. is available [here](https://github.com/akbir/deq-jax).